 Rocklands is a bouldering area three hours north of the oldest South African city, Cape Town.
 Miles and miles of perfect red and orange sandstone boulders are spread throughout the desert of the Cederberg Wilderness area.

 If Fontainebleau is the birthplace of bouldering, Rocklands is its modern-day grandkid.
 The two areas complement each other perfectly.
 While Font is all about mastering the peculiar dance between bad and terrible holds, Rocklands is about steep athletic climbing, pulling hard, cutting loose, dynoing, campusing, locking off…all the fun stuff that’s part of modern bouldering!
 While I absolutely love Font, I go there with modest expectations, due to its particular style of climbing which is hard to learn anywhere else.
 The climbing in Rocklands, on the other hand, is more similar to what we climbers do on a regular basis at the gym.
 In Rocklands, I expect to send my hardest, which, I believe, is a reasonable expectation for anyone.

-Legends of bouldering Todd Skinner, Scott Milton, and the one and only Fred Nicole discovered the huge potential of the area in 1996.
-Two years later Klem Loskot, another old school legend of the sport, quickly took up their excitement.
+Bouldering legends, Todd Skinner, Scott Milton, and the one and only Fred Nicole, discovered the huge potential of the area in 1996.
+Two years later Klem Loskot, another old-school legend of the sport, quickly took up their excitement.
 In very little time, Rocklands became one of the top bouldering destinations in the world.